dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/74-Dec-2023/legacy-sl.md

 - For users on dbt version 1.6 and lower using dbt Metrics without Snowflake proxy:
   - **Impact**: No immediate disruption, but the package will not receive updates or support after deprecation
-  - **Recommendation**: Plan migration to the new Semantic Layer for compatibility with dbt version 1.6 and higher.
+  - **Recommendation**: Plan migration to the re-released Semantic Layer for compatibility with dbt version 1.6 and higher.

 ### Engage and support